-Prior your car actually gets shipped to Costa Rica you need to make sure to pay all the custom and tariff fees.
+Prior to your car actually getting shipped to Costa Rica, you need to make sure to pay all the customs and tariff fees.
 Take note that this cost can vary 50-70% of the value of the car.
-The fees vary depending on the car model, emission class, engine power, year of the car was etc. The best case scenario is 50% of the car value but always wise to prepare for the worst option and be ready to cover 70%.
+The fees vary depending on the car model, emission class, engine power, year of the car was, etc. The best-case scenario is 50% of the car value but always wise to prepare for the worst option and be ready to cover 70%.
 When it comes to the actual paperwork your chosen company will be able to support you there, but the cost is entirely on you.

-There you have it.
+How to ship a car to Costa Rica?
+There you have it!
 If you follow the steps above, you will be able to transfer your car to Costa Rica safely and legally.
 As mentioned in the opening having a car is by far the best way to get around in Costa Rica.

 Get the latest news on the latin american import/export market